txdsyz/dwelltime-tools/README.md

 ## Notes

-- Simulation runtime scales as (trace length / dt) x (number of traces) x (Monte Carlo runs).
-The defaults in the app are reduced so that a run finishes interactively; the production settings used in the paper are considerably larger and are best run locally or on a cluster.
-- The three-state models assume symmetric branching: every state splits its exit rate equally between the two other states.
+- The three-state models assume: every state splits its exit   rate equally between the two other states.
 This satisfies detailed balance and gives all three states the same event rate.
 - The simulation pages report the number of dwells actually recovered by the  decoder, which is smaller than the expected number of true dwells.
 The difference is the missed-event effect these tools are meant to quantify.

 ## License